 Once past the tough climb, the trails eases into a consistently steady grade and up and up you go.
 About 6.5 miles up after the High Creek camp you get a lovely view of San Jacinto though it seems surprisingly further away than it should!
 The trail continues upward to an open rocky ridge that eventually winds around a knoll and at last, to the summit of Gorgonio.
 This rocky part of the climb is above 10,500’ and a bit of a slog, but a beautiful one nonetheless.

 I had hiked ahead of my folks and told them I’d meet them on the summit.
 When I arrived there were only a few hikers.
 A weekday summit made for a relaxed and quiet “get away from it all” sort of experience.
 I struck up a conversation and a group of us chatted about Seattle, hikes in the area, and what compelled us to be out on the top of San Gorgonio.
 As much as I love the solitude that comes from getting outdoors, I also enjoy meeting others.
-It’s amazing what a small world it is and how many of us are all searching for the same things up there.
+It’s amazing what a small world it is and how many of us are united by simply being outside.